-When we think about hiking in Europe, first what comes to our minds are Alps.
+When we think about hiking in Europe, first what comes to our minds are the Alps.

 But there are other Alpine-like spectacular mountains in central Europe.

 The high Tatras are one of the most beautiful mountain ranges in Europe.
 Divided between Poland and Slovakia, they are the highest mountains in this part of Europe.

 For me, High Tatras is one of the best places to hike in Europe.

 The additional advantage of this European mountain region are low prices - Poland and Slovakia are one of the cheapest places to travel in Europe.

-OK, a few quick facts about High Tatras:
+OK, a few quick facts about the High Tatras:

 - they are part of Carpathian mountains - very big range going through southern Poland, Slovakia and Ukraine

 - they are protected as Tatra National Park